 » The historic district is called Rattanakosin (yellow zone), next to the Chao Phraya river.
 The Grand Palace and the Wat Pho are located there.

-» There are 2 Subway lines (MRT) although we are only interested in the blue line, and also 2 Skytrain lines (BTS), light and dark green, plus a small gold-coloured extension.
+» There are 2 Subway lines (MRT) although we are only interested in the blue line, and also 3 Skytrain lines (BTS): light green and dark green, plus a small gold-coloured extension.

 » All areas of interest in the city have direct access with MRT and BTS.
 Nevertheless, you can also go to Chinatown and Rattanakosin by boat on the Chao Phraya river.

 Once you have booked your hotel and situated it on the map, it will be easier to get around the city.

 The Skytrain is not only a means of transport but also an attraction for those who visit the city for the very first time.

 It consists of 2 lines called the Sukhumvit Line and the Silom Line, which intersect at Siam station.
 On the Silom line, there is a small extension after the Chao Phraya river, on the Thonburi shore, golden in colour on the maps.